Kathmandu Pokhara Tour

 Most Asked Questions by Travellers

-You can complete the Kathmandu-Pokhara tour within 5 to 6 days.
-There are no rugged paths along the route.
-It is simple to travel from bus to bus.
+The Kathmandu-Pokhara tour can be completed in 5 to 6 days.
+There are no rugged paths along the route, and it is simple to travel from bus to bus.
 It is the most straightforward trip in Nepal.

 No, a visa or passport is not necessary for Indian nationals to visit Nepal.
 All you need to proceed is picture ID evidence, such as an Aadhar card or voter ID card.